delfiterradas/datasync/docs/usage.md

 > [!TIP]
 > If you wish to share such profile (such as upload as supplementary material for academic publications), make sure to NOT include cluster specific paths to files, nor institutional specific profiles.

+## Core Nextflow arguments

+> [!NOTE]
+> These options are part of Nextflow and use a _single_ hyphen (pipeline parameters use a double-hyphen)

+### `-profile`

+Use this parameter to choose a configuration profile.
+Profiles can give configuration presets for different compute environments.

+Several generic profiles are bundled with the pipeline which instruct the pipeline to use software packaged using different methods (Docker, Singularity, Podman, Shifter, Charliecloud, Apptainer, Conda) - see below.

+> [!IMPORTANT]
+> We highly recommend the use of Docker or Singularity containers for full pipeline reproducibility, however when this is not possible, Conda is also supported.

+The pipeline also dynamically loads configurations from [https://github.com/nf-core/configs](https://github.com/nf-core/configs) when it runs, making multiple config profiles for various institutional clusters available at run time.
+For more information and to check if your system is supported, please see the [nf-core/configs documentation](https://github.com/nf-core/configs#documentation).

+Note that multiple profiles can be loaded, for example: `-profile test,docker` - the order of arguments is important!
+They are loaded in sequence, so later profiles can overwrite earlier profiles.

+If `-profile` is not specified, the pipeline will run locally and expect all software to be installed and available on the `PATH`.
+This is _not_ recommended, since it can lead to different results on different machines dependent on the computer environment.

+- `test`
+  - A profile with a complete configuration for automated testing
+  - Includes links to test data so needs no other parameters
+- `docker`
+  - A generic configuration profile to be used with [Docker](https://docker.com/)
+- `singularity`
+  - A generic configuration profile to be used with [Singularity](https://sylabs.io/docs/)
+- `podman`
+  - A generic configuration profile to be used with [Podman](https://podman.io/)
+- `shifter`
+  - A generic configuration profile to be used with [Shifter](https://nersc.gitlab.io/development/shifter/how-to-use/)
+- `charliecloud`
+  - A generic configuration profile to be used with [Charliecloud](https://charliecloud.io/)
+- `apptainer`
+  - A generic configuration profile to be used with [Apptainer](https://apptainer.org/)
+- `wave`
+  - A generic configuration profile to enable [Wave](https://seqera.io/wave/) containers.
+Use together with one of the above (requires Nextflow ` 24.03.0-edge` or later).
+- `conda`
+  - A generic configuration profile to be used with [Conda](https://conda.io/docs/).
+Please only use Conda as a last resort i.e. when it's not possible to run the pipeline with Docker, Singularity, Podman, Shifter, Charliecloud, or Apptainer.

 ### `-resume`

 Specify this when restarting a pipeline.
 Nextflow will use cached results from any pipeline steps where the inputs are the same, continuing from where it got to previously.
 For input to be considered the same, not only the names must be identical but the files' contents as well.
 For more info about this parameter, see [this blog post](https://www.nextflow.io/blog/2019/demystifying-nextflow-resume.html).

 You can also supply a run name to resume a specific run: `-resume [run-name]`.
 Use the `nextflow log` command to show previous run names.

+### `-c`

+Specify the path to a specific config file (this is a core Nextflow command).
+See the [nf-core website documentation](https://nf-co.re/usage/configuration) for more information.

 ## Resource configuration